AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 An EST Client MUST provide a method to replace the manufacturer-issued TLS Client Certificate, for the case when the TLS Certificate has been revoked or expired.

 If the EST Server returns a HTTP re-direct, the the EST Client SHOULD follow the re-direct URL.

+If the EST Server returns a HTTP 202 with a Retry-After header, the EST Client SHOULD attempt the HTTP request again after the period defined in the header.

 If the EST Server returns an HTTP 4xx, HTTP 5xx or Connection Timeout, the EST Client SHOULD attempt the request again using an alternative EST Server if present, else the EST Client SHOULD wait an appropriate exponential backoff period before retrying.